• Skip to main content

 You can put one large marijuana plant or 20 tiny ones underneath the same light and you will end up with approximately the same yield.
 However, the yield per plant is obviously vastly different.
 That is why lighting is a better predictor for yield than the number of plants.

-If you provide good growing conditions and you don’t make any big mistakes, you can expect a yield of about 1 gram per watt of light (0.035 oz/w).
+If you provide good growing conditions and you don’t make any big mistakes, you can expect a yield of about 1 gram of weed per watt of light (0.035 oz/w).
 Thus, you can expect a yield of around 1000 g, or 1 kg, from a 1000 watt light.

 If you grow 20 smaller plants under that light, your yield per plant will be 50 grams (1.76 oz).
 But if you grow four larger plants, each one will yield 250 g (8.82 oz).